Gang Starr

-Gang Starr was an American hip hop duo, consisting of Houston-born record producer DJ Premier and Boston-based rapper Guru.
+Gang Starr were an American hip hop duo, consisting of Houston-born record producer DJ Premier and Boston-based rapper Guru.

 Gang Starr was at its height from 1985 to 2003, and is considered a widely influential MC-and-producer duo.
 They are recognized for being one of the pioneers of jazz rap active during the golden age of hip hop.
 Some of their top hits include "Mass Appeal", "Take It Personal", "Moment of Truth", "Full Clip" and "Above The Clouds".

 Career

-Original & second group lineups
+Original and second group lineups

 The original Gang Starr group was founded in Morehouse College by three friends from Boston, Massachusetts: Guru (then known as MC Keithy E.) who had planned to be a rapper/singer, Big Shug as the main MC and DJ Suave D (Shug's younger brother Dana) as their DJ.
 After Shug was imprisoned, Suave D quit the group, leaving Guru to enlist the services of MC Damo D-Ski and DJ 1, 2 B-Down (also known as Mike Dee) with various producers, such as Donald D, J.V.
 Johnson or the 45 King helping out.
 Their earliest recordings were in 1986 where they made various demos.
 In 1987 and 1988, Gang Starr released three 12-inch vinyl singles on Wild Pitch Records.